 How do I apply for a PhD program?

 The application procedure for a PhD program differs depending on the program.
 Please inform yourself about the application procedure for your specific program on the website of the respective departments.
 It is important to note that the application for PhD studies at UZH generally includes two application procedures, one at the Institute regarding the doctoral program's specific admission requirements and the other at the UZH Admissions Office regarding the general admission requirements.

 Graduate Campus: Doctoral programs at the UZH

 Are there funding opportunities for my studies or research?

 Funding opportunities vary depending on your status at the UZH.
 Please note that non of these opportunities are guaranteed.

-For more information about research funding opportunities, please get in touch with the UZH grant office (firstname.lastname@example.org)
+For more information about national and UZH-based research funding opportunities, please get in touch with the UZH grant office (firstname.lastname@example.org)

 For more information about financial aid for BA and MA students, please get in touch with the Student Financial Aid Office (firstname.lastname@example.org)

 Do I need a Visa?

 Depending on your nationality, your profile and the duration of your stay, you will need to apply for a visa before entering Switzerland.
 Please refer to the information on the website "International Students - Entry and Residence".